-MGLIT signed lease agreements for dormitories also located in Aracuai, MG.
-These agreements are for an indefinite term and management has assessed the termination date as December 31, 2024.
-Monthly rent payments for these total R\$22,460 (\$5,754).
-Future lease payments amount to R\$539,040 (\$138,102).
+During the year ended December 31, 2023, MGLIT signed lease agreements for dormitories and warehouses, located in Araçuaí, Salinas, and Vespasiano, MG.
+These agreements are for terms of 23 to 36 months.
+Monthly rent payments for the Company's right-of-use agreements total R\$89,091 (\$24,286).
 An estimated incremental borrowing rate of 7.5% per annum was used.